France: 1946–present

-In the post-Gaullist era, France remained one of the most developed economies in the world but faced several economic crises that resulted in high unemployment rates and increasing public debt.
-In the late 20th and early 21st centuries, France has been at the forefront of the development of a supranational European Union, notably by signing the Maastricht Treaty (which created the European Union) in 1992, establishing the Eurozone in 1999 and signing the Lisbon Treaty in 2007.
-France has also gradually but fully reintegrated into NATO and has since participated in most NATO-sponsored wars.

-Since the 19th century, France has received many immigrants.
-These have been mostly male foreign workers from European Catholic countries who generally returned home when not employed.
-During the 1970s France faced an economic crisis and allowed new immigrants (mostly from the Maghreb) to permanently settle in France with their families and acquire French citizenship.
-It resulted in hundreds of thousands of Muslims (especially in the larger cities) living in subsidised public housing and suffering from very high unemployment rates.
-Simultaneously France renounced the assimilation of immigrants, where they were expected to adhere to French traditional values and cultural norms.
-They were encouraged to retain their distinctive cultures and traditions and required merely to integrate.
+In the post-Gaullist era, France remained one of the most developed economies in the world but faced crises that resulted in high unemployment rates and increasing public debt.
+In the late 20th and early 21st centuries, France has been at the forefront of the development of a supranational European Union, notably by signing the Maastricht Treaty in 1992, establishing the eurozone in 1999 and signing the Treaty of Lisbon in 2007.
+France has fully reintegrated into NATO and since participated in most NATO-sponsored wars.
+Since the 19th century, France has received many immigrants, often male foreign workers from European Catholic countries who generally returned home when not employed.
+During the 1970s France faced an economic crisis and allowed new immigrants (mostly from the Maghreb, in northwest Africa) to permanently settle in France with their families and acquire citizenship.
+It resulted in hundreds of thousands of Muslims living in subsidised public housing and suffering from high unemployment rates.
+The government had a policy of assimilation of immigrants, where they were expected to adhere to French values and norms.

-Since the 1995 Paris Métro and RER bombings, France has been sporadically targeted by Islamist organisations, notably the Charlie Hebdo attack in January 2015 which provoked the largest public rallies in French history, gathering 4.4 million people, the November 2015 Paris attacks which resulted in 130 deaths, the deadliest attack on French soil since World War II and the deadliest in the European Union since the Madrid train bombings in 2004, as well as the 2016 Nice truck attack, which caused 87 deaths during Bastille Day celebrations.
+Since the 1995 public transport bombings, France has been targeted by Islamist organisations, notably the Charlie Hebdo attack in 2015 which provoked the largest public rallies in French history, gathering 4.4 million people, the November 2015 Paris attacks which resulted in 130 deaths, the deadliest attack on French soil since World War II and the deadliest in the European Union since the Madrid train bombings in 2004.
 Opération Chammal, France's military efforts to contain ISIS, killed over 1,000 ISIS troops between 2014 and 2015.